shivangiuw/algorithmic_trading_bot/README.md

 * The cumulative startegy returns in the new model didnot move in consistence with the actual returns and also dropped as compared to baseline model(SVM) at the later period.

-### Evaluation Report:
+### Summary Evaluation Report:

-The algorthmic trading model was tried with `SVC` and `LogiscticRegression` classifier machine learning models with the baseline parameters.
+The algorthmic trading model was tried with `SVC` and `LogiscticRegression` classifier machine learning models with the baseline parameters i.e. training dataset period of 3 months, SMA short window as 4 days and SMA Long window as 100 days.

 The `SVC` baseline model provided `accuracy score` of `0.55` with `recall` of `0.96` for classification category `1` and `0.04` for classification category`-1`.The cumulative return plot shows that `strategy returns` reached `1.5` whereas actual returns reached 1.4 in the later period.

-The tuned SVC  baseline model with training dataset of 6 months provides the best performance with  accuracy scores(0.56) and improvement in cumulative strategy retruns to 1.8.
+The tuned SVC  baseline model with `training dataset` of `6 months` provides the `best performance` with  `accuracy scores(0.56)` and improvement in `cumulative strategy retruns to 1.8`.

+### Best Model:

 ![](Images/SVM6mplot.png)